 In the past year, US government spending has exploded due to the COVID-19 pandemic and economic recession.
-Relief packages total upwards of 6 trillion dollars to date, and the new Biden administration has plans to continue spending in various packages investing in the future of the United States.
+Relief packages total upwards of $6 trillion to date, and the Biden administration has plans to continue spending in various packages investing in the future of the United States.
 We expect the Biden administration to offset these programs and stimulus spending by raising taxes.
 We’ve already seen changes in the American Rescue Plan Act (ARPA) and have an idea of what tax legislation the new administration plans to propose moving forward.

 The two significant aspects that affect the IT and engineering staffing industry are the Employee Retention Credit and PPP.

 The Employee Retention Credit has been extended to the end of 2021.
 Qualifying businesses are provided with the tax credit if they were fully or partially shut down or have incurred a decrease in revenue of more than 20% compared to 2019.

 The requirements are different for 2020 and 2021, so be sure to do your due diligence in determining if your business qualifies.
 For 2020, companies receive a credit for 50% of qualified wages and healthcare costs, capped at $5,000 per employee for the year.
 Qualifying businesses will receive a credit of 70% of qualified wages and healthcare costs, and the maximum credit for each employee is $7,000 for 2021.